-This entire package would cost just under $50.00, but you can easily pick a few items to put together according to your budget.
+This entire package would cost just over $50.00, but you can easily pick a few items to put together according to your budget.
 (Alternately, you can buy a pre-assembled gift like this Healing Heart Comfort Kit.)

 I hope you find these suggestions helpful.
 Thank you for your heart to help hurting parents.